abdelrahman659/NoSQL-Online-store-database/README.md

 No SQL online Store Database using (Nodejs ,express , mongodb) This is the backend component of our online store application.
 It provides the server-side functionality for user authentication, product management, order processing, and more.

-## At first you need to setup node Module
+## First of all you need to setup node Module

 1. npm install (To install all node packages)
 2. npm start (To Run the Node server)